8059blank/8059blank.github.io/_posts/hackac/2022-09-03-HACK@AC Information.md

 * Participants are bound by the laws of the Republic of Singapore, including but not limited to the Computer Misuse Act.
 In addition, participants who engage in cheating or anomalous behaviour will be disqualified at the sole discretion of the organisers.
 This includes:
   * Seeking help from any external party outside your team
-  * Sharing of flags or hints to another individual
+  * Sharing of flags or hints to another individual or team
   * Denial/interruption of services required for the competition
   * Obtaining or attempting to obtain illegal access to computer systems